STANDARD SUPP0RT AGREEMENT

 9. WARRANTIES AND LIMITATIONS

 10.1 Visibility Indemnification.
-Visibility shall defend Client and its Affiliates, officers, directors, shareholders and agents (each, a “Client Indemnitee”) from and against any third-party claim, demand, lawsuit or legal action: (i) alleging that the Visibility IP infringes or violates an Intellectual Property Right of a third party; (ii) arising from Visibility‘ failure to perform under Section 4.1 (Data Protection) or 4.2 (Data Use and Disclosure) above; or (iii) arising from Visibility‘ violation of its obligations under this Agreement with respect to Confidential Information (each of (i), (ii) and (iii), an “Visibility Indemnified Claim”), and indemnify each Client Indemnitee against any damages, attorneys’ fees, or other costs awarded against it in connection with an Visibility Indemnified Claim.
-Visibility’ obligations under this Section 10.1 do not apply to any Excluded Condition.
+Visibility shall defend Client and its Affiliates, officers, directors, shareholders and agents (each, a “Client Indemnitee”) from and against any third-party claim, demand, lawsuit or legal action: (i) alleging that the Visibility IP infringes or violates an Intellectual Property Right of a third party; or (ii) arising from Visibility‘s violation of any law or regulation applicable to Visibility (each of (i) or (ii), an “Visibility Indemnified Claim”), and indemnify each Client Indemnitee against any damages, attorneys’ fees, or other costs awarded against it in connection with an Visibility Indemnified Claim.
+Visibility’s obligations under this Section 10.1 do not apply to any Excluded Condition.

 10.2 Client Indemnification.
-Client shall defend Visibility and its Affiliates, officers, directors, shareholders and agents (each, an “Visibility Indemnitee”) from and against any third-party claim, demand, lawsuit or legal action: (i) alleging that Client IP or Client Marks infringe or violate an Intellectual Property Right of a third party; (ii) arising from any matter for which Client is responsible under Section 3 (Client Responsibilities) above; or (iii) arising from violation by Client of its obligations under this Agreement with respect to Confidential Information (each of (i), (ii) and (iii), a “Client Indemnified Claim”), and indemnify each Visibility Indemnitee against any damages, attorneys’ fees, or other costs awarded against it in connection with a Client Indemnified Claim.
+Client shall defend Visibility and its Affiliates, officers, directors, shareholders and agents (each, an “Visibility Indemnitee”) from and against any third-party claim, demand, lawsuit or legal action: (i) alleging that Client IP or Client Marks infringe or violate an Intellectual Property Right of a third party; or (ii) arising from violation by Client of any law or regulation applicable to Client (each of (i) or (ii), a “Client Indemnified Claim”), and indemnify each Visibility Indemnitee against any damages, attorneys’ fees, or other costs awarded against it in connection with a Client Indemnified Claim.

 10.3 Indemnification Conditions.